roypm/roypm/README.md

-# 👨‍💻 Roy Piñol Molina - Web Developer 🌐
+# 👨‍💻 Roy Piñol Molina - Front-End Developer 🌐

 Hello, I'm Roy Piñol Molina, a passionate web developer with knowledge in HTML, CSS, Python, and SQL!
 Although I don't have any work experience yet, I'm actively looking for opportunities to apply my skills and keep learning.